omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

   | Execution Time : 0.449 ms | Total Expected Cost : 956.28 |
   | ------------------------- | ---------------------------- |

-- The B-tree helped in the performance it decreased the Execution Time and Expected Cost .
+- The B-tree helped in the performance it decreased the Execution Time and Expected Cost (BEST OF THEM ALL).

 - The Query Planner used the B-tree index because B-Tree is O(Log n) performance with Exact Values .
 - Here it showed the improvement due to for every condition of Joining in the Query the Merge Join used index scan using ZigZag algorithm .